o3de/o3de.org/content/docs/user-guide/features/editor/mobile-settings.md

 If you choose to run the `configure` command, the output appears at the bottom of the window\.
 Once the results display "Reconfiguration Finished," you can use the **Deployment Tool** to deploy to your device with the new changes\.

 **Note**
 If you want to deploy your changes immediately, choose **Yes**\.
-Lumberyard Editor doesn't automatically run the `configure` command and will not prompt you to do so later\.
+O3DE Editor doesn't automatically run the `configure` command and will not prompt you to do so later\.

 ![\[The Project Settings Tool displays a successful configure and shows "Reconfiguration Finished."\]](/images/user-guide/mobile/mobile-project-settings-tool-using-reconfigure-result.png)